smling/java.project.template/{{cookiecutter.__projectFolder}}/README.md

 This repository contains source code of {{cookiecutter.artifact}}.

-The code within this pipeline triggers the job for `CI.Maven` which builds the java package and published to Nexus OSS.
+The code within this pipeline triggers the job for `CI.Maven` which builds the java package.

 ## Change History ##